 Gold-filled is absolutely your best option after solid gold for quality and durability.
 It will not flake off or turn your skin green and offers a great option for people with sensitive skin.
 We only use the best made gold-filled components and stand behind our product’s quality.
 Gold-filled jewelry can stay beautiful for a lifetime, especially with a little care.

 Is gold-filled jewelry durable?
 How long does it last?

-After solid options, Gold-filled jewelry is certainly your best quality for gold pieces.
-In theory, gold fill items can last a lifetime.
-Indeed, some gold-fill jewelry still exists from the Victorian era (over 100 years old).
+After solid options, gold-filled jewelry is certainly your best quality for gold pieces.
+In theory, gold-filled items can last a lifetime.
+Indeed, some gold-filled jewelry still exists from the Victorian era (over 100 years old).
 In practice, actual longevity will depend on how you care for it and a variety of other factors.

 Does gold-filled tarnish?

-14k GF materials are not supposed to tarnish for a long time.
-It's possible for gold-fill to tarnish under certain circumstances, but it should not tarnish easily.
+14k gold-filled materials are not supposed to tarnish for a long time.
+It is possible for gold-filled to tarnish under certain circumstances, but it should not tarnish easily.

 Does it contain nickel?